ELTE School of English and American Studies: History

 In 1994, the School of English and American Studies was founded to accommodate a modern institutional structure for the specialist fields taught in the institution and to be able to process the increasing number of students.

 The early 2000s saw several changes at Eötvös Loránd University.
 The Faculty of Teachers' Training College (in Hungarian: Tanárképző Főiskolai Kar) was dissolved while SEAS continued teacher education.
 First, a separate department was created for teachers' education led by Zsuzsanna Tóth.
 However, this separate department was dissolved and later the Department of English Language Pedagogy was founded.

 In 2007, the School of English and American Studies was relocated to the Trefort Campus (Józsefváros) in Rákóczi út 5.
 This way, all the institutes of the Faculty of Humanities could be housed at the Trefort Campus.

 In 2011, SEAS celebrated the 125th anniversary of foundation of its legal predecessor by publishing a book entitled 125 éves az angol szak.

 In 2013, anti-semitic stickers were placed by vandals on the doors of the instructors.
 The SEAS also expressed their concert with antisemitic provocation.

 In 2017, the SEAS expressed its solidarity with Central European University.

 On 16 September 2022, Tibor Frank, founding member and twice former director of SEAS and member of the Hungarian Academy of Sciences, died after a short illness.

 In 2023, Imre Salusinszky, Australian journalist, political adviser, and English literary academic, was a visiting scholar at the Department of English Language Pedagogy.

+On 30 March 2026, Ádám Nádasdy, the school's former professor emeritus and head of the Department of English Linguistics, died at the age of 79.